-Your final call to action (or back-up slides): The financial analysis and asking for the cash!
+Section 7: Your final call to action: The financial analysis and asking for the cash

-I’ve seen too many internal pitches crash, burn and grind to a halt when it got to the financial part, sadly in most cases that analysis was given on slide 2 – and there endeth the presentation!
-So to diffuse any debate or contention, I recommend including your financial analysis and funding request at the end of your deck.
-If the pitch isn’t really about getting money but buy-in more generally then do yourself a favor and leave it out entirely!!!
+I’ve seen too many internal pitches crash, burn, and grind to a halt when it got to the financial part.
+Sadly, in most cases that analysis was given on slide 2—and there endeth the presentation!

-You 5/choose to highlight a few of the key savings in your introduction.
-However, its placement and format 5/depend on who’s in your audience and how your internal processes are organized.
-Be prepared to defend your numbers vehemently! so make sure you understand them, keep their representation simple and don’t exaggerate!!!
+Choose to highlight a few of the key savings in your introduction.
+However, its placement and formats depend on who’s in your audience and how your internal processes are organized.
+Be prepared to defend your numbers vehemently! so make sure you understand them, keep their representation simple, and don’t exaggerate!